-(Updated: May 14, 2020)
+(Updated: September 25, 2020)

+We are continuing to operate during this difficult time to provide the veterinary medical and surgical care your pet needs.
 We miss everyone and know that many of you have been very patient with our limitations to date and ask that you continue to be patient as we work through prioritizing those patients based on individual risk assessments.

 We hope you are all staying safe and look forward to when we will be together again. 💙

 If your pet’s vaccinations are due or overdue, then we ask that you take extra precautions with your pet to minimize the risk of exposure to those diseases for which they would normally be vaccinated.
 This includes avoiding contact with other pets, keeping your pet on a leash at all times when outdoors, and restricting unsupervised outdoor time.
 We understand the importance of vaccination in keeping our pets safe by preventing the spread of common diseases, so please know that we will contact you as soon as we are able to schedule your pet’s physical examination and vaccinations.

 At this time, dental prophies are being postponed, with few exceptions.
 If your pet is showing any of the following signs, please call us so that we can discuss options:

 - bleeding gums